Legislative Tracker Database

 Public utilities: inspection of accounts: electrical corporations and gas corporations: rate recovery: political activities and promotional advertising.

-This bill would prohibit, except as provided, an electrical corporation or gas corporation from recording various expenses associated with political influence activities, as defined, or with promotional advertising, as defined, to accounts that contain expenses that the electrical corporation or gas corporation recovers from ratepayers. ratepayers, as specified.
-The bill would require electrical corporations and gas corporations to clearly and conspicuously disclose in all of its public messages whether the costs of the public messages are paid for by the corporation’s shareholders or ratepayers.
-The bill would require an electrical corporation or gas corporation, on or before April 30, May 31, 2026, and annually thereafter, to provide the commission with a report of expenses from the previous calendar year and would require that, for each business unit of the corporation that performs work associated with political influence activities or promotional advertising, the report contain specified information. include, as part of a specified statement to the commission, certain information.
-The bill would require the commission to make the report publicly available and would authorize the commission to redact information that the commission deems to be confidential in the report. available, as provided.
+This bill would prohibit, except as provided, each electrical corporation or gas corporation from recording to accounts that contain expenses that the electrical corporation or gas corporation recovers from ratepayers, or otherwise recovering from ratepayers, various expenses, including those associated with political influence activities or promotional advertising, as specified.
+The bill would require each electrical corporation or gas corporation to clearly and conspicuously disclose in all of its public messages whether the costs of the public messages are paid for by the corporation’s shareholders or ratepayers.
+The bill would require each electrical corporation or gas corporation, on or before May 31, 2026, and annually thereafter, to report, as part of a specified statement to the commission, certain related information.
+The bill would require the commission to make the reports publicly available, as provided.

-This bill would require the commission to assess a civil penalty against an electrical corporation or gas corporation that willfully violates the prohibition described above, or that willfully neglects to comply with any part or provision of any order, decision, decree, rule, direction, demand, or requirement of the commission related to implementing the bill’s requirements, as provided.
+This bill would require the commission to assess a civil penalty, based on the severity of the violation, against an electrical corporation or gas corporation that violates the prohibition described above, or that neglects to comply with any part or provision of any order, decision, decree, rule, direction, demand, or requirement of the commission related to implementing that prohibition, as provided.

 Latest Activity: